bcgov/common-hosted-form-service/.devcontainer/README.md

 In order to run CHEFS you require Keycloak (configured), Postgresql (seeded) and the CHEFS backend/API and frontend/UX.
 Previously, this was a series of downloads and configuration updates and numerous commands to run.
 See `.devcontainer/chefs_local` files.

+**NODE_CONFIG_DIR** to simplify loading a default configuration to the CHEFS infrastructure (Keycloak, Postgresql, etc), we set an environment variable [`NODE_CONFIG_DIR`](https://github.com/node-config/node-config/wiki/Environment-Variables#node_config_dir).
+This supercedes the files found under `app/config`.
+Running node apps and commands (ex. knex, launch configurations) will use this environment variable and load configuration from `.devcontainer/chefs_local`.

 Also included are convenient launch tasks to run and debug CHEFS.

 ## Open CHEFS in the devcontainer